rsocket/rsocket/Motivations.md

 This means we still need SSE or WebSockets (and SSE is a text protocol so requires Base64 encoding to UTF-8) for push.

 HTTP/2 was meant as a better HTTP/1.1, primarily for document retrieval in browsers for websites.
 We can do better than HTTP/2 for applications.

-#### MQTT, AMQP, ZMTP

-- Limited or no application semantics, just messaging.
-Must provide a protocol.

-#### STOMP

-- No application semantics, just framing.
-Must provide a protocol.
-- ASCII protocol, not binary.

-#### Thrift

-- Coupled with encoding, RPC, etc
-- Synchronous request/response, no multiplexing